venture-falcon/fsm/README.md

-See [ExampleStateMachineTest.kt](lib/src/test/kotlin/io/nexure/fsm/ExampleStateMachine.kt) for an example of how a state machine with the above states and transitions is built, and how it can be invoked to execute certain actions on a given state transition.
+See [ExampleStateMachineTest.kt](lib/src/test/kotlin/io/nexure/fsm/ExampleStateMachine.kt) for an example of how a state machine with the above states and transitions is built, and how it can be invoked to execute certain actions on state transition.